Apply for Study Away

 Study Away refers to a period of time in which you are approved to travel for research-related activities (such as fieldwork, attending conferences and classes, studying at a partner institution for a Jointly-awarded PhD or working with collaborators) away from the University.

-If you have any queries relating to the impact of COVID-19 on your travel, please consult the Coronavirus (COVID-19): student advice and support pages.
+If you have any queries relating to the impact of COVID-19 on your travel, please consult the Coronavirus (COVID-19) advice for graduate researchers page.

 Note: you must be approved for study away before your departure.
 You should apply well in advance to allow for any delays in the application process.
 Graduate researchers travelling to a high- risk destination which requires approval by the Academic Registrar, should submit their request for study away at least two months prior to the date of travel.